zoheb-akhtar/Flashcard-Quiz/README.md

-Check out The Flashcard Quiz App [here!](https://flashcard-quiz-zoheb-akhtars-projects.vercel.app/)

 # Flashcard Quiz App
 A simple flashcard quiz app built with React, designed to fetch trivia questions from an external API and display them based on user-selected categories and number of questions.
-This app uses debounce to optimize API calls and ensures smooth user experience.
+This app uses debounce to optimize API calls and ensures smooth user experience. <br />
+Check out The Flashcard Quiz App [here!](https://flashcard-quiz-zoheb-akhtars-projects.vercel.app/)

 ## Features
 Category Selection: Choose from a list of trivia categories. <br/>